Kakifrucht/HalfminerSystem/HalfminerSystem/README.md

 Contains handlers, caches and utilities that are shared between all Halfminer Bukkit/Spigot plugins in this repository.

 ## Current features
+- Central HalfminerManager serves as hub for persistence across plugins
+  - Manages configuration file updates
+  - (Un)Registers classes implementing Listener interface
+  - Registered classes may implement additional interfaces...
+    - Disableable interface, to be called when the parent plugin shuts down
+    - Reloadable interface, to be called when the plugins config was reloaded
+    - Sweepable interface, to be called in a set interval for cleanup
 - **Caches**
   - ActionProbabilityContainer
     - Class reading a list containing key:value pairings, where key is the probability as a number relative to other list elements and value is the action name